William-Yeh/docker-workshop/slides/minimal.md

 ---

 template: inverse

 # Case 3
-## "scratch" + Link with dependent .so files extracted from CentOS 5.11
+## "scratch" + Link with dependent .so files extracted from Ubuntu 14.04

 ---

 class: center, middle

 # Case 3
-## `scratch` + Link with dependent .so files extracted from CentOS 5.11
+## `scratch` + Link with dependent .so files extracted from Ubuntu 14.04

 <br/>